 The engine can also die out before any damage is done to the engine if it chokes out because of water entering the air/fuel mixture.

-If you are not so lucky, you will get one or more mechanical failures like bent or broken piston rods, fractured crankcase, engine head or engine block, damaged bearings or valves.
+If you are not so lucky, you will get one or more mechanical failures like bent or broken piston rods, fractured crankcase, engine head or engine block, and damaged bearings or valves.

-All this because the piston tries to neglect the laws of physics.
+All because the piston tries to neglect the laws of physics.
 Keep in mind that damage to the engine is more likely when the hydro lock happens at speed.

 If you hear any abnormal metal sounds when the water enters, you may be out of luck.
-You may be able to bring back to life a damaged engine after a substantial rebuild, or in the worst-case, you may need to replace the whole engine.
+You may be able to bring back to life a damaged engine after a substantial rebuild, or in the worst case; you may need to replace the whole engine.

 You will need a winch, or a tugboat, depending on how deep of a mess you’ve gotten yourself in.